-David Wielicki, Executive Director
+David Wielicki, Chief Executive Officer

 Mac Bagnal, Director of Chapter Development

 Mac became interested in SCWA in 1996 when he was asked to join his local SCWA committee.
 Six years later, in 2002, the committee elected Mac chairman of the Clarendon SCWA Chapter.
 Mac’s passion to help raise money for SCWA’s programs and Camp Woodie landed him a full-time position as SCWA’s Director of Chapter Development in June of 2004.
 Mac believes in SCWA’s mission to enhance, and perpetuate our waterfowl heritage.
 Mac is an avid outdoorsman.
-He who loves to hunt and fish.
-He enjoys spending time outdoors with his son Donald McQueen III (Trey), daughter Mary McKenzie, and his wife Lisa.
+He loves to hunt and fish.
+He enjoys spending time outdoors with his son Donald McQueen III (Trey), his daughter Mary McKenzie, and his wife Lisa.

 Kirby Smith, Fundraising Coordinator

 Kirby was hired by the SCWA at the beginning of May 2018 as the Fundraising Coordinator.
 She first became aware of SCWA from her friends who were on committees and that attended banquets.
 Kirby’s interest began to grow after attending many banquets and was extremely excited when offered a job and the chance to be a part of the organization.
 Growing up in the country Kirby was always hunting and fishing with her father and her love for the outdoors continues to grow.
 She hopes to be an asset to the SCWA and help them expand and spread their cause and story.